When Can My Baby Have Yogurt?

 If you are practicing baby-led weaning, you can simply place a dollop of yogurt on your baby’s plate and watch her self-feed.
 In the summertime or if your baby is teething, you can freeze yogurt on a cookie sheet and offer your child this homemade “yogurt bark” for a yummy treat that is also soothing on her sore gums.

-Yogurt is a perfect first food for babies around the time they reach six months of age.
-Choosing Organic Valley Plain Grassmilk Yogurt for your little one will provide her with a nutritious food that has the perfect texture and nutritional profile for those tiny tummies and growing bodies.
+Yogurt is a perfect first food for babies around the time they reach 6 months of age.
+Choosing plain, organic yogurt for your little one will provide her with a nutritious food that has the perfect texture and nutritional profile for those tiny tummies and growing bodies.